Sholehani/cse15l-lab-reports/lab-report-4-week-7.md

 Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?

-> I would perfer using Vim simply because it is already in built into the remote and savese time `scp` files.
+> I would perfer using Vim simply because it is already in built into the remote and saves time `scp` files.

 What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)